TumisangF/Cloud-Programming/AWS Cloud Architecture/README.md

 To get started, follow these steps:

-1. **Clone the Repository**: Clone this repository to your local environment.
+1. Clone this repository to your local environment.

 ```bash
 https://github.com/TumisangF/Cloud-Programming.git